-Ground penetrating radar (GPR) provides a subsurface imaging solution useful for a range of depths and problems, from finding rebar located just inches below a concrete surface to delineating bedrock dozens of feet underneath soil overburden.
+Ground penetrating radar (GPR) provides a subsurface imaging solution useful for a range of depths and problems, from finding rebar located just inches below a concrete surface to delineating bedrock 50 feet underneath soil overburden.
 GPR is rapid, cost-effective, non-invasive, and non-hazardous.

 Update!
-Logic Geophysics is using the new Sensors & Software “Ultra” GPR receiver, for double the depth of penetration previously possible.
+Logic Geophysics is using the new Sensors & Software “Ultra” GPR receiver, for maximizing the depth of imaging.
 Contact us to discuss using this tool on your project.

 Logic Geophysics & Analytics is the GPR expert in the state of Alaska.
 We apply our GPR expertise for geologic mapping, road and bridge surveys, concrete imaging, utility locates, borehole clearance, and finding buried objects throughout Alaska and North America.
 Our use of Sensors&Software industry-leading GPR equipment and advanced data processing software optimizes the results for your project.
 We've deployed the radar on foot, from helicopters, pulled behind vehicles, and using snow machines, skis, sleds, and 4-wheelers at locations ranging from remote villages to barren tundra to the city of Anchorage and other sites across Alaska.

 Detecting metallic and non-metallic buried objects such as utilities (including HDPE/plastic lines), pipes, drums, and underground storage tanks

 Delineating subsurface contamination such as hydrocarbons and chlorinated solvents

 Engineering applications including void detection, concrete imaging (rebar and PT cable), foundation investigation, and bridge corrosion detection